 Remember: you still initially own everything you produce as a freelance, even if you don't have moral rights.
 The moral rights are separate from the economic rights.

-9You do not own work which you produce under a contract of employment (as against a freelance or casual contract).
-There are no moral rights in work done in employment in the UK.
+9You do not own work done under a contract of employment (as against a freelance or casual contract).
+Moral rights barely exist in reporting done "in the course of employment" in the UK.